cincheo/ini/README.md

 }
 ```

-Then refer to the "Getting started" section to run the program.
+Then, run the program by typing the following command in a shell:

+``bash
+$ bin/ini

 ### A factorial function